julielinx/julielinx.github.io/_posts/2020-04-17-23_class_score_theory.md

 According to *Introduction to Machine Learning with Python* page 289, I should use this metric to optimize for identifying all positive observations and limiting false negatives.
 From the examples earlier, I'd use this with the breast cancer dataset.

-Recall and precision can be easy to mix up - their equations are only one letter different afterall.
+Recall and precision can be easy to mix up - their equations are only one letter different after all.
 The way to keep them straight is to remember that precision is looking at the rate of correct answers within the population of predictions, whereas recall is looking at the rate of correct answers within the population of observations.

 #### Informedness / Bookmaker Informedness (BM)